 The vulnerability as documented in ISO/IEC TR 24772-1:2019 clause 6.62 applies to Python.

-multiprocessing library.
+A Python thread will terminate when its run() method terminates or if an unhandled exception occurs.
+Python does not permit other threads to abort or prematurely terminate other threads when using the threading library, but does provide terminate(), kill(), and close() methods in the multiprocessing library.

 6.62.2 Guidance to language users